Marchev-Science/summer.school.2026/cases.md

 * a text explaining delivered filenames with a sentance of description
 3. Code requrements
 * Submit in the correct, working file format (e.g., .R instead of .txt or .py instead of .txt)
-* The software should be self-contained - installation of all necessary libraries should be included, and if possible: define the entire working environment (environment)
+* The software should be self-contained - installation of all necessary libraries should be included, and if possible: define the entire working environment (environment) - consider using google colab (or similar contained environment), which mitigates most of the problems.
 * List of library and version requirements
 * Independence from the operating system
 * Acceptable clear formatting